-For example, if you split your mortgage payments up and pay two payments per month rather than once a month, the servicer would place the first payment in a suspense account until the second payment is received.
-Once the suspense account has enough funds to make a full payment, the servicer would then remove the funds from suspense and apply them to the account.
+The most common use for a suspense account is for partial payments.
+If you pay only part of what you owe for a particular installment, the suspense account will hold your payment in suspense until a full payment is available.
+For example, let's say you split your mortgage payments up and pay two payments per month rather than once a month.
+The servicer most likely will place the first payment in a suspense account until the second payment is received.
+Once the suspense account has enough funds to make a full payment, the servicer will remove the funds from suspense and apply them to the account.

 Here's another example: You pay $1,000 on your $2,000 monthly mortgage payment for June.
 The servicer puts this amount in a suspense account.
 The next month (July), you pay $2,000.
 The servicer then takes $1,000 from the July payment, adds it to the $1,000 in suspense, and applies that $2,000 to the June payment, leaving $1,000 of the money you sent for July.
 Because $1,000 isn't enough to cover the July payment, the servicer puts it into suspense, and the cycle continues.
 If you continue to pay just $2,000 each subsequent month, you won't get current on the loan.
 Your servicer could then charge you late fees, report the delinquency to the credit reporting bureaus, and eventually start a foreclosure.

 Your mortgage lender may also use a suspense account for overpayments.
 For example, if you always round up when you write out your check to pay the mortgage payment, the servicer might put those funds in a suspense account.

 If you dispute any of the amounts that your servicer claims that you owe, don't reduce your payment amount to remove the disputed amount.
 The servicer might consider your payment a partial payment and place it in suspense until it receives the full payment.
 Again, if you do this and don't get current on the loan, the servicer could potentially charge you late fees, report the delinquency to the credit reporting bureaus, and eventually start a foreclosure.